eoinok/createNewBooking/README.md

 - Change the action on the form so that when the Submit button is pushed the form data will be submitted to a PHP file called createNewBooking.php.
 - Add two input boxes to the HTML form one which gets the members ID for the booking and a second which gets the court ID make sure these input boxes use the names memberID and courtID respectively.
 Note the capitalisation on these names.
 - Modify the createBooking.php file so that it contains an include statement which pulls in code from a file called dbcon.php.
 This file should contain your database credentials.
 When you have completed these changes try to create a new tennisclub booking.
 Use memberID = 2 and courtID = 3.
 To see if it worked type ***Select * from booking*** in the HeidiSQL database application.
 Is your booking there?
 Try it again with values memberID = 13 and courtID = 15.
 What happened?
 Why was these.
 Write a comment in the PHP code of createNewBooking.php which explains why these numbers don't work.
+Commit and push your changes.

+# Part 2
+Copy the file called showAllMembers.php and rename the new file createMemberDropdown.php.
+Replace the credentials and the database connection lines of code in the file with a single line that includes all this code from the pre-existing file in your repo called dbcon.php.
+Modify this code so that rather than producing a HTML table, the code produces a HTML dropdown using the **&lt;SELECT&gt;** tag.
+Make sure that your that your select tag uses the name ***memberID***.
+To test and see your dropdown visit http://localhost/week5lab-yourghithubid/createMemberDropdown.php.
+You should see a dropdown list of the members in the database.